2x3dot6/EventID.263-SOC287-Walkthrough/README.md

 # EventID.263-SOC287-Walkthrough
-letsdefend.io Event 263 walkthrough
+letsdefend.io Event 263 walkthrough:

-Walkthrough: Investigating and Responding to CVE-2024-24919 Exploitation Attempt What Happened?
+Investigating and Responding to CVE-2024-24919 Exploitation Attempt What Happened?
 An exploitation attempt targeting CVE-2024-24919, a zero-day vulnerability in Check Point Security Gateways, was detected in your network.
 The attacker executed a Local File Inclusion (LFI) payload through an HTTP POST request, attempting to retrieve the sensitive file /etc/passwd.
 The exploit pattern was identified and flagged, but the request was unfortunately allowed by the system, suggesting a successful breach.